Rudolf Signer

 Rudolf Signer (17 March 1903, Herisau, Switzerland – 1 December 1990, Gümlingen, Switzerland) contributed to the discovery of the DNA double helix.
 He was a Professor for organic chemistry at the University of Bern from 1935 until 1972.

 Education

 Signer was the son of Jakob Signer, a chemical scientist working in the textile industry, and his wife Dorothea Agnes Scherrer.
 Rudolf Signer went to high school in St. Gallen and matriculated at the ETH Zurich in 1921 to study chemistry, initially in order to become a teacher.
-1927 he graduated with his doctorate under the supervision of Hermann Staudinger.
-Already 1926 he had become Wissenschaftlicher Assistent at the University of Fribourg, where he qualified as a professor with a Habilitation.
+In 1927, he graduated with his doctorate under the supervision of Hermann Staudinger.
+Already in 1926, he had become Wissenschaftlicher Assistent at the University of Fribourg, where he qualified as a professor with a Habilitation.

 Career

 Signer spent 1932–1933 in Uppsala and Manchester on a Rockefeller-scholarship.
 He became a non-tenured professor for general and inorganic chemistry at the University of Bern in 1935 and was tenured in 1939.
 He went on to become director of the university's Institute of Chemistry and retired as emeritus in 1972.